OctopusDeploy/blog/blog/2019-11/designing-db-deployment-process/index.md

 7. Why do scripts typically fail?
 8. Who reviews the scripts and when?
 9. Who needs to be involved with each deployment?
-10. What isn't working, and what needs to change?
+10. What isn’t working, and what needs to change?

-With those answers in hand, it is time to start working on a rough draft of the ideal process.
+With those answers in hand, it’s time to start working on a rough draft of the ideal process.
 When designing the process, stay away from specific tooling terminology.
 Say `all database changes will be reviewed by a database developer during the merge process` instead of `all database changes will be reviewed by a database developer via a pull request prior to merging into master`.
-At first blush, they look identical, but `pull request` and `master` are terms common to Git.
+At first blush, they look almost identical, but `pull request` and `master` are terms common to Git.

 Hopefully, by the end of the first day, you have a working draft of the process.
-This is a pre-alpha draft, and it's okay if there are holes in it.
+This is a pre-alpha draft, and it’s okay if there are holes in it.

 ## Kick-off meeting day 2

 The second day is about refining that process for the pilot team to implement.
-Now that you have a rough idea of what you want to do, it is time to research the tooling that's out there.
+Now that you have a rough idea of what you want to do, it’s time to research the tooling that’s out there.
 Refine your process as you do your research.
-It's okay to add steps, remove steps, or move them around as you learn more.
+It’s okay to add steps, remove steps, or move them around as you learn more.

 When it comes to database deployment tooling, there are a lot of options.
-For SQL Server, there is Redgate, DbUp, Apex, SQL Server Data Tools for Visual Studio (SSDT), RoundhousE, and Flyway, to name a few.
+For SQL Server, there is Redgate, DbUp, Apex, SQL Server Data Tools for Visual Studio (SSDT), RoundhousE, and Flyway to name a few.
 It is very easy to get analysis paralysis, especially when doing a side by side comparisons.

-Using the ideal process, identify two or three critical features, the tooling must-have.
-Don't forget to think about who will use the tooling in their day to day life because the skill and comfort level could vary significantly.
+Using the ideal process, identify two or three critical features the tooling must-have.
+Don’t forget to think about who will use the tooling in their day to day life because skill and comfort level could vary significantly.
 For example, a DBA is more likely to be comfortable writing schema change SQL statements than a junior C# developer.
-Here are some questions to help tease those requirements out.
-Leave features every tool supports off of the list.
-It's a given any tool that will be able to save to source control in some fashion, so there's no need to include that.
+Leave features every tool supports off the list, for instance, it’s a given any tool can save to source control in some fashion, so there’s no need to include that.

+Here are some questions to help tease out the requirements:

 1. [Model Based (Desired State)](https://octopus.com/blog/automated-database-deployments-iteration-zero#model-driven-approach) or [Change Driven (Migration Scripts)](https://octopus.com/blog/automated-database-deployments-iteration-zero#change-driven-approach)?
 2. Should it integrate with existing tools such as SQL Server Management Studio (SSMS) or Visual Studio?
 3. How are database changes detected and saved to source control?

-In some cases, a tool will meet two out of the three critical requirements.
-If that tool is in consideration because it is free, it's hard to argue with free.
-There are some questions to consider when a free tool is considered that only meets 2/3 of the requirements vs. a paid tool that meets all 3/3 requirements.
+In some cases, a tool will meet 2 out of the 3 critical requirements.
+If that tool is in consideration because it is free, it’s hard to argue against free.
+There are some questions to consider when a free tool is considered but it only meets 2 out of 3 of the requirements vs. a paid tool that meets all 3.

 1. Will that missing feature slow down adoption?
-2. What can we do to augment the free tool to get to 2.5/3 requirements met?
+2. What can we do to augment the free tool to get to 2.5 out of 3 requirements?
-3. Has the company attempted to use that free tool in the past?
-Why wasn't it adopted?
+3. Has the company attempted to use the free tool in the past?
+Why wasn’t it adopted?

 I had a similar **free vs. paid** debate with Redgate vs. SQL Server Data Tools for Visual Studio (SSDT).
-To purchase Redgate for 100+ developers, it would cost well into six figures.
+To purchase Redgate for 100+ developers cost well into six figures.
 Meanwhile, SSDT was free, but SSDT integrates with Visual Studio, not SSMS.
 Several teams had attempted to adopt SSDT in the past, and all of them eventually abandoned the effort.
 Too many people preferred to make their changes in SSMS, not Visual Studio, and they ended up with a weird multi-step process to get the changes into SSDT.
-I'm not saying SSDT is a bad tool, just that it didn't work for our specific needs.
+I’m not saying SSDT is a bad tool, just that it didn’t work for our specific needs.

 ## Pilot team, iterations, and early adopters

-After the kick-off meeting and tooling research, it's time for the pilot team to take over.
-Their goal is to implement the tooling and process, so it deploys through all environments to Production.
+After the kick-off meeting and tooling research, it’s time for the pilot team to take over.
+Their goal is to implement the tooling and process, so it deploys through all environments to production.
 Along the way, they will provide valuable feedback to the working group and discuss what iterations need to be made.
 The pilot team should not be shy about providing that feedback.
-Any minor annoyance will be multiplied exponentially during general adoption.
+Any minor annoyances they face, will be multiplied exponentially during general adoption.

 After a period of time, and depending on the company size, roll out the process to early adopter teams.
-This helps refined the process even more.
+This helps refine the process even more.
 Assumptions or unintentional short-cuts made by the pilot team will be found, and additional scenarios will be discovered and included in the process.

 ## General adoption and building trust

-The general adoption phase will be *moving a lot of cheese* for a lot of people.
-Expect to get push back.
+The general adoption phase will be *moving a lot of cheese* for a lot of people, so you should expect to get push back.
 Databases are the key component of most applications, and a bad script can result in ruined days or weeks.

-It's important to build trust in your process.
+It’s important to build trust in your process.

-I've found the two best ways to build trust in the process is manual verification and pilot teams/applications.
+I’ve found the two best ways to build trust in the process is manual verification and pilot teams/applications.
 For example, generate the delta script and have a DBA review prior to deploying to QA.
 A pilot application or pilot team is great at helping prove the process.
-They can work with the group who drafted the process to find the tooling to implement it and deploy it to Production.
+They can work with the group who drafted the process to find the tooling to implement it and deploy it to production.
 Doing so finds the pain points in the proposed process and allows everyone to iterate on the process quickly.

 When it comes time for other teams to implement the process, they can include similar manual verification steps.

-Don't be surprised when you have to iterate on the process even more.
-Every team and application is unique, and they might implement a database feature you haven't come across.
+Don’t be surprised when you have to iterate on the process even more.
+Every team and application is unique, and they might implement a database feature you haven’t come across.

 ## TL;DR;

 To summarize:

 - Create a small team or working group to define the process.
-Include representatives of each stage of deployment (developers, DBAs, etc.).
-The working group should be no more than 4-6 people.
+Include representatives from each stage of deployment (developers, DBAs, etc.).
+The working group should be no more than 4 to 6 people.
 - Identify the pilot team or application to include in the working group.
-- Kick off the working group with a 1-2 day meeting.
+- Kick off the working group with a 1 to 2 day meeting.
     - Write down the existing process, identify key people, pain points, and what needs to change.
     - Draft the ideal deployment process.
     - Research the tooling.
     - By the end of kick-off, the pilot team should know what needs to be implemented and what tools to use.
 - The pilot team implements the new process.
-    - Deploy all the way to Production.
+    - Deploy all the way to production.
     - Iterate on the process.
     - After the process has been successful for a period of time, see if anyone would like to be an early adopter.
     - Iterate on the process with early adopter teams.
-- General Adoption.
+- General adoption.
     - Focus on building trust with the process.
     - Roll out to multiple teams.
     - Iterate when pain points are found.

 ## Conclusion

 This article covered a lot of high-level concepts.
-In tomorrow's article, I will walk through a time when I followed a similar process.
+In the next article, I walk through a time when I followed a similar process.
 It will hopefully ground this article with something tangible.

 Until next time, Happy Deployments!